JJ-8/CTFNote/README.md

 ```

 After deploying this configuration, run `certbot` to make it available over HTTPS.
 See [this article](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04) for more information.

+### DestructiveFarm

+> Exploit farm for attack-defense CTF competitions

+CTFNote includes a fork of a fork of [DesctructiveFarm](https://github.com/JJ-8/DestructiveFarm).
+This instance can be accessed via `https://your.domain.com/desctructivefarm/` and use the `DESCTRUCTIVE_FARM_PASSWORD` specified in the .env file as username and password.

+You can change the configuration of DestructiveFarm by directly editing `./DestructiveFarm/server/config.py`.
+The changes will be reflected immediately.

 ## Privileges